whyscream/dspam-milter/README.rst

 * Python 2.7 (python)
 * DSPAM running in daemon mode

-To use the milter, you also need:

 * pymilter_ (python-milter)

 Installation
 ============

-To install, simply run ``python setup.py install`` in the distibution root.
+To install, run ``pip install dspam-milter`` in order to get everything installed.
+If you downloaded/forked the git repository, you can use ``python setup.py install`` in the repository root.

 Milter usage
 ============